shriyagumber/csci596/Proposal/proposal.md

 This approximates the reuse of already calculated trajectpry using reference potential by weighing different states by a factor w.

 # Expected Results
-Based on the radial distribution function for g-C3N4, an improvement in the atomic forces calculated using MLIP is expected.
-Improvement in root mean square error (RMSE) for potential energy for systems larger than which the model is trained on
+We expect to tune the parameters of MLIP so that it is able to reproduce structural properities such as radial distribution function correctly.
+We also expect to wintness an improvement in the RMSE in energy for systems that are of larger size than what the model is trained on.

 # References
 https://doi.org/10.1038/s41467-021-27241-4